-Can you say “exclusive”?
-Portillo Chile is the unique boutique ski experience in The Andes, owned and operated by an American family for the last 50 years.
-Portillo lodging single hotel has 450 beds, and 480 staff.
+Can you say exclusive?
+Portillo Chile is the unique boutique ski experience in The Andes, owned and operated by an American family for the last 50+ years.
+Portillo’s single hotel has 450 beds, and 480 staff.

-The exclusivity means you also have empty slopes, with your pick of mind-boggling terrain, and when the snow is not 100 percent the resort limits day tickets so only guests can ski.
+The Portillo exclusivity means you also have empty slopes, with your pick of mind-boggling terrain, and when the snow is not 100 percent the resort limits day tickets so only hotel guests can ski.
 Luxury.
 Another reason Portillo is often ranked as the best ski resort in Chile.

 You don’t get much simpler than this: Cat-only skiing on a remote, rugged mountain.
-There is no accommodation and a small lodge where you can finish off the day with a cold cerveza and stunning sunset.
-Ski Magazine calls Arpa cat skiing “One of the best experiences in skiing on the planet.” and we definitely aren’t arguing.
-Huge vertical, broad terrain and a low-key atmosphere: it’s all about the skiing and snowboarding.
-Learn more
+There is no accommodation and a small lodge where you can finish off the day with a cold $2 cerveza and stunning sunset.

 As part of the Tres Valles resort complex (along with La Parva and Valle Nevado), El Colorado ski area can be skied on its own or with a joint lift ticket.
-It’s popular with Chileans and one of the resorts with the most budget options for accommodation. “at either El Colorado’s base area, or shack up in Farellones, Chile’s original ski town.”
-Learn more
+It’s popular with Chileans and one of the resorts with the most budget options for accommodation.

 The Colorado skiing town and resort is constantly developing new features; last season they introduced night skiing in Farellones and a new run from the highest part of the mountain, La Copa.

-Right now, La Parva has the biggest mountain town in ski Chile country with 7000 beds in privately owned apartment buildings and condominiums.
+Right now, La Parva has the biggest mountain base in country with 7,000 beds in privately owned apartment buildings and condominiums.
 Ski Magazine compares it to Aspen, but with a lot less partying.

 La Parva is proud of their family atmosphere and say they have the best beginners’ piste, 70 ski school instructors, and teach kids to ski from the age of three.

-The resort offers five star accommodation, but for those on a more realistic budget, there are plenty of great options for accommodation down the Valle Las Trancas, about 20 minutes away.
-Learn more
+The resort offers three and four star accommodation, but for those on a more of a budget, there are plenty of great options for accommodation down the Valle Las Trancas, about 20 minutes away.